Skip to Content

 Emily McMahon

-Emily McMahon is a junior and a reporter for The Tam News.
+Emily McMahon is a senior and a news editor for The Tam News.
 When she is not writing, she enjoys playing soccer and hanging out with her friends.